pedroql/mvflow/website/hugo-src/content/articles/implementing-your-view-actions-flow.md

 ---
-title: "Implementing Your View Actions Flow"
+title: "Implementing your view actions flow"
 date: 2020-08-12T10:52:15+01:00
 draft: false
+description: "There are several ways to implement MVFlow's fun actions(): Flow<Action>.
+This article covers how to implement it using callbackFlow, a separate channel, or a third party library."
 ---
-# Implementing your view actions flow

 MVFlow defines the view interface as follows: